fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 **Type:** standardTransformFunction

 **Description:** Returns the index of a given element in an array.
 This transform checks whether the given `input`/`inputPath` is in the array provided via `array`.
-It is found, the index of the element is given.
-If it is not found `-1` will be returned instead.
+If it is found, the index of the element is given.
+If it is not found, `-1` will be returned instead.

 It furthermore allows for an `offset` to be provided, which will be added to the return value, and a `notFound` which will be returned in case the element is not found in the array. `notFound` is not allowed to be a positive integer, as this threatens invertibility.